tanliang/message-relay/README.md

 }
 ```

-<em>message relay service should be use INTERNALLY, need to be wrapped by another api for adding extra activity, like token verification, push service etc.</em>
+<em>message relay service should be use INTERNALLY, need to be wrapped by another api service for adding extra activity, such as token verification or push service etc.</em>

 # message recv